georgethecyberguy/Blue-Team/README.md

 This page aims to give people an idea of concepts and terminology related to Blue Teaming in a digestible manner.

-Incident Handling
+# <span style="font-size: 28px;">Incident Handling</span>
 When personal and business data is compromised, swiftly responding and effectively investigating are critical.
 After the investigation, remediation should be done to resolve the disruption.
-An essential step in this process is prioritization, which involves handling the most critical alerts first.
+An essential step in this process is prioritization, which involves first handling the most critical alerts.

-Events
+# <span style="font-size: 28px;">Events</span>
 Actions that happen throughout a network/system

-Incident
+# <span style="font-size: 28px;">Incidents</span>
 Events with adverse outcomes (unauthorized access, installation of malware)

-Cyber Kill Chain (7 Steps)
+# <span style="font-size: 28px;">Cyber Kill Chain (7 Steps)</span>
 Recon > Weaponize > Deliver > Exploit > Install > C&C > Action

 Recon